Rustam200391/threeGrowth/README.md

 # threeGrowth

 my selfwrite app with typescript
-An application demonstrating how and in how long to grow a tree
+An application demonstrating how and in how long to grow a tree.
+We are piling an application, a pet project for an employer.
 # New app into second brunch